 - May run out of hot water when demand is high

 - Can be installed outside

-- maintenace is best done by a pro
+- Maintenance is best done by a pro

 How to Choose

-Bascially the choice for me is simple.
-If you need to save space or are constantly running our of hot water in your home then a tankless model is a good choice.
+Basically, the choice is simple.
+If you need to save space or are constantly running out of hot water in your home then a tankless model is a good choice.

 But if you have plenty of space in the garage and you never have issues running out of hot water then a less expensive regular hot water heater is probably the best choice.